bartosz-bear/notebooks/sql/postgresql.md

 - it's a situation where a column in one table refers to more than one table, but the reference is not enforced using foreign and private keys
 - in this case, the task of figuring out to which referenced tables, the base table is referring to is outside of SQL (mearning is deciphered by server or client)
 - IMPORTANT: foreign key can't be used in polymorphic association
-- polymorphic association results in data consistency (and for that reason is not recommended)
+- polymorphic association results in data inconsistency (and for that reason is not recommended)

 ## RATIONALE FOR CHOOSIGN DIFFERENT DESIGNS